izdrail/izdrail/README.md

 **These Readme stats are generated using Github action [stats](https://github.com/cornatul/stats)**

-NOTE: Top languages does not indicate my skill level or anything like that.
+NOTE: Top languages do not indicate my skill level or anything like that.
-It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.